-As you approach the Town of Conway in North Wales, you will no doubt be impressed by the imposing fortress that dominates the town and the connected town wall.
+As you approach the Town of Conwy in North Wales, you will no doubt be impressed by the imposing fortress that dominates the town and the connected town wall.
 Much in the manner of nearby Caernarfon, another fortified town in the ring of steel imposed by Edward I. This however boasts a very complete town wall that can be fully accessed.
 It is another of the great works by the master architect James of St George, responsible for the four castles plus many other works and renovations in the area.

 I have noticed that many castles are starting to include a scale model of how the castle would have looked feature.
-The one in Conway is located in the chapel tower.
+The one in Conwy is located in the chapel tower.
 This helps the visitor to envision how the architects dealt with the landscape at the time.
-Conway is not much different now as it was then, there are the bridges that cross the river, added in the early to mid 19th century, and they included an extension to the beach to support the structure.
+Conwy is not much different now as it was then, there are the bridges that cross the river, added in the early to mid 19th century, and they included an extension to the beach to support the structure.
 This model shows the key sea gate supply route.
 This was a common feature with these four key fortresses and meant that any besieger would fail if they could not compromise this supply route.

 The castle is built on a rocky section close to the water’s edge and contains a deep (90 ft) well for access to water.
 Undermining and starving the occupants out would have been a difficult affair.
 This castle employed a workforce including ground workers, carpenters, stone mansions, and woodcutters.
 The cost has been estimated at close to £45 million in modern money for the construction of this which took just four years and was completed in 1287.
 It is another of the masterpieces of James of St George.